 Revaluation of Office Condominium and Investment Properties.
-The Group carries its investment properties at fair value with changes in fair value recognized in the consolidated statement of income and carries its office condominium at revalued amount with changes in fair value recognized in the consolidated statement of changes in equity.
-The Group engaged external appraiser to assess the fair value as at December 31, 2017 and 2016 for its office condominium and investment properties.
+The Group carries its investment properties at fair value with changes in fair value recognized in the consolidated statement of income, and carries its office condominium at revalued amount with changes in fair value recognized in the consolidated statement of changes in equity.
+The Group engaged an external appraiser to assess the fair value of its investment properties as at December 31, 2018.

 For investment properties, a valuation methodology based on market approach was used, which is a comparative approach that considers the sales of similar or substitute assets and related market data and establishes a value estimate by processes involving comparison.
 In addition, it measures the office condominium at revalued amount, with changes in fair value being recognized in OCI.
 The market approach was used for the office condominium, which provides an indication of value by comparing the subject asset with identical or similar assets for which price information is available.
-The key assumptions used to determine the fair value of the properties are provided in Note 25.